AXIHIXA/Memo/notes/dsa/algorithmzuo.md

   - Store as a vector, with an unordered_map index for duplicate lookup.
   - Delete: Swap with back element and remove
 - [381.
 Insert Delete GetRandom O(1) - Duplicates allowed](https://leetcode.com/problems/insert-delete-getrandom-o1-duplicates-allowed/)
+  - Store as a vector, with an `unordered_map<int, unordered_map<int>>` for duplicate lookup.
+  - Delete: Swap any occurance with back element and remove.